Encyclopedia of Appalachia: Encyclopedia

-The volume is still in print from University of Tennessee Press.
+The volume is available from University of Tennessee Press.
 An online edition was initiated in 2011, which included only the Music section, but was discontinued.
-The ETSU Center of Excellence for Appalachian Studies and Services, now directed by Dr. Ron Roach, has begun a project to produce an updated, digital version of the entire encyclopedia, which will be available online for free.
+The ETSU Center of Excellence for Appalachian Studies and Services, now directed by Ron Roach, has begun a project to produce an updated, online version of the encyclopedia.

 Organization

-The print version of the encyclopedia has 1832 pages.
-It is organized into the following five main sections with respective subsections:
+The print version has 1832 pages.
+It is organized into five main sections with respective subsections: